maepopi/audio-dataset-manager/README.md

 I started playing around with the excellent [Tortoise-TTS](https://github.com/neonbjb/tortoise-tts), and then I quickly stumbled upon the tool I've been using since : [MRQ's fantastic ai-voice-cloning repo](https://git.ecker.tech/mrq/ai-voice-cloning).
 It is basically based on Tortoise-TTS, but allows for finetuning Tortoise base model.

 I've been working with this tool ever since, and I've come up with pretty good results.
-Here is the example of a model I made of Emiel Regis' voice from The Witcher 3, portrayed by Mark Noble :

-[Original clip]
-[Generated clip]
+(Todo, put an example of one of my models)

 To make this model, I had to select, curate and label a lot of audio data, especially from audiobooks.
 This is where I got the idea of making this present tool, to help me go faster in the management of dozens of hours of audio.
 Thus, I hereby present you, the Audio Dataset Manager!